ToyB0x/ai-schema/apps/web-annotation/advanced.md

 *   **Improved Consistency:** Ensures annotations stay aligned with the UI and codebase, reducing the risk of outdated or incorrect information.
 *   **Enhanced Collaboration:** Provides a consistent, machine-readable layer of context over the UI that benefits both humans and AI tools involved in the development lifecycle.
 *   **Knowledge Discovery:** Can help uncover implicit assumptions or missing information in the UI design or code by highlighting areas where annotations are difficult to generate automatically.
+*   **Improved Collaboration:** Provides a clear, structured language (the annotations themselves) for communication between designers, frontend developers, backend developers, and AI tools.

-By leveraging AI not just to consume, but also to *generate and maintain* annotations, we can create a truly dynamic and intelligent system that enhances developer productivity and improves the overall quality of the software development process.
+By leveraging AI not just to consume, but also to *generate and maintain* annotations, we create a truly dynamic and intelligent system that enhances developer productivity and improves the overall quality of the software development process.
+This human-AI collaboration, centered around the annotation layer, allows for faster iteration cycles while maintaining code quality and consistency.

 ## Example Workflow: From Design to Deployment with AI Annotation